prashant1720/flutter_chatbot_using_dialogflow/README.md

 samples, guidance on mobile development, and a full API reference.
 ### This is a Application developed using Dialog overflow which further integrated to Flutter App
   ## Add [flutter_dialogflow: ^0.1.2 ]in pubsec.yml
+  - Once the dialogflow dependency is added to your Project.Now you shoud check the API Key which you generated is kept in assests directory